Mulch Delivered to Maryland and Northern Virginia

-Mulch keeps your yard free of weeds in two ways: suffocation and obstruction.
+It keeps your yard free of weeds in two ways: suffocation and obstruction.

 If you have particularly virulent weeds, you can try several layers of protection.
 Dig up the area, then place herbicide granules.
 Stake down weed cloth and weigh it down with wood chips, which decompose very slowly.
-On top of the wood chips, lay down double-shredded hardwood mulch or leaf mulch.
+On top of the wood chips, lay down double-shredded hardwood leaf mulch.
 The heavy mulch will keep the herbicide granules in place.
-The top layer of mulch will decompose much faster than the wood chips, so your only upkeep is replacing the top layer each season.
+The top layer will decompose much faster than the wood chips, so your only upkeep is replacing the top layer each season.

 Mulch Moisturizes Soil